nickolay-kondratyev/glassthought-sandbox/README.md

 - `jenkins-casc.yaml`: Jenkins Configuration as Code for automatic setup
 - `init.groovy.d/`: Contains initialization scripts for Jenkins
 - `verify-prerequisites.sh`: Script to verify that Docker and Docker Compose are installed and compatible
+- `start-jenkins.sh`: Script to start Jenkins with proper configuration
+- `stop-jenkins.sh`: Script to stop Jenkins

 ### Jenkins Pipeline